vijaykriishna/dagger/hilt/android-entry-point.md

 via an [entry point](entry-points.md).

 The following example shows how to add the annotation to an activity, but the process is the same for other types.
+When adding to other types, note that as a general rule, Hilt types need to be attached to other Hilt types to work.
+So before adding [`@AndroidEntryPoint`] to a fragment, the activity must be annotated as well.

 [^1]: Unlike the other supported Android classes, `BroadcastReceivers` do not
     have their own Dagger component and are instead simply injected from the